 Software Assurance determines what version of Hippotizer will install and run on a system.
 Once installed, software will continue to function indefinitely.
+Please see the Software Assurance Policy section of this manual for more information.

 Installation Notes:

 • The recommended capture card driver version has been updated.
 If you have a capture card fitted, please select 'Yes' when asked during installation to update your drivers to the correct version.